Written by: Blake Player

 I hope you find my comments and critique valuable.
 It is important that we all engage our mind about the issues at the moment and I hope this contributed to our collective learning.

-Bio: Blake is a 4th year Business Science student at UCT, majoring in Finance with Accounting.
+Author: Blake Player is a 4th year Business Science student at UCT, majoring in Finance with Accounting.
 Advocate of good ideas, not ideologies.
 Interested in blockchain, economics, craft beer and passionate about humans doing good things exceptionally well